 Government of Alberta:

-May 19 Update: The Alberta Jobs Now program will provide up to $370 million to private sector businesses and non-profit organizations across all industries to reduce the costs of hiring and training unemployed or underemployed Albertans.
+August 23 Update: Next application intake: September 16 to December 31, 2021.
+The Alberta Jobs Now program will provide up to $370 million to private sector businesses and non-profit organizations across all industries to reduce the costs of hiring and training unemployed or underemployed Albertans.
 Employers will be able to apply for a grant that covers 25 per cent of an employee’s salary for a 52-week period up to a maximum of $25,000 per employee.
 The grant can be used to cover salary or training costs.
 Employers who hire persons with disabilities will receive a grant 1.5 times higher than the amount they receive for other new employees.

 Government of Canada: